ArashAh/version_control_workshop/part-2.md

    git status
    git push
    ```
-   ❓ You see an error, do you know why this happens and how to fix it?
+   ❓6.
+You see an error, do you know why this happens?
+Follow along to fix it.

    - Push with setting the upstream
     ```Bash